lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/map_intersection.png)
 ![](../benchmarks/images/map_difference.png)

 This compares set operations on maps whose keys half-overlap.
-Using its canonical structure, Bifurcan is significantly faster than the rest, though Scala is competitive on intersections.
+Using its canonical structure, Bifurcan is significantly faster than the rest.

 ## hash sets